 In 2011, DASSH established a Network of Associate Deans Research (ADR), to support excellence in research.
 The network had its inaugural meeting at the 2011 DASSH Conference in Townsville 28-30 September.
 Professor Sue McGinty, James Cook University was Network Chair and helped build the network for 2011-12 period.

-Future MeetingsThe network plans to meet in the first half of 2016.
-Information will be posted as soon as it becomes available.
+Future MeetingsThe network plans to meet regularly, with the most recent meeting being in September 2018.
+Information about the next meeting will be posted as soon as it becomes available.

 Back to Top

 DASSH has a vacancy for a high-level Executive Officer to support the Board and membership cohort.

 DASSH released the "Humanities, Arts and Social Sciences (HASS) Degrees: Powering Workforce Transformation Through Creativity, Critical Thinking and Human Interaction" report in November 2018.